-We observed an anomalous drop in conductivity values from this sensor (CE02SHBP-LJ01D-06-CTDBPN106) beginning in Dec.
+* UPDATED, 2020-02-10: We observed an anomalous drop in conductivity values from this sensor (CE02SHBP-LJ01D-06-CTDBPN106) beginning in Dec.
 2018.
 Scientific and technical analysis determined that it was likely related to a clogged conductivity cell.
 Power to the CTD pump was cycled on 2019-01-14, which appeared to resolve the issue and bring conductivity back into a reasonable range.
-However, a subsequent drop in conductivity values on 2019-01-18 indicates the issue may have reoccurred, so investigation is ongoing.
-Conductivity, salinity, density, and salinity-corrected DO data products from this sensor should be considered suspect until the issue has been resolved.
+A subsequent drop in conductivity values on 2019-01-18 resolved on 2019-01-23, and no further drops were not observed for the remainder of the deployment.
+Conductivity, salinity, density, and salinity-corrected DO data products from this sensor should be considered suspect between 2018-12-17 and 2019-01-23.

 * UPDATED, 2019-01-15: After careful review, the original data product algorithm (pco2_pco2wat) for this sensor was found to contain an error that resulted in calculation of incorrect derived L1 pCO2 values.
 In consultation with the vendor, the algorithm has been corrected, and is in the process of being verified.
 Once complete, this notification will be updated, and all derived L1 pCO2 data products generated prior to the notification date should be re-requested in order to ensure utilization of the correct algorithm.
 The updated algorithm can be viewed at https://github.com/oceanobserv

 Cabled Array outages (2018-08-22 to 2018-08-24, and up to 2018-09-05 in some cases)